bemto/bemto-oveflower/lib/Readme.md

 ### Styling guide

 If you want to style overflower when used with styled-components, you **must** extend the styles.
-Don't use the component without extending and don't wrap with `styled()` as this would produce unneeded classNames and would be overall worse than `.extend`.

 Example:

-    const Overflower = BemtoOverflower.extend`
+    const Overflower = styled(BemtoOverflower)`
       color: red;
       background: pink;
     `;